Symptom checker

 - On a sofa, armchair, or water bed — significantly more dangerous than a bed

-If bed-sharing occurs (lower, but not zero risk): place baby on their back on the maternal side of a firm mattress, not between two adults or between a parent and the wall.
+If bed-sharing occurs: place baby on their back on the maternal side of a firm mattress, not between two adults.
 Move adult bedding and pillows away.
 Never place baby face-down on an adult mattress.

 Normal infant sleep